mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

   - Ignores time it costs drivers due to construction and maintenance.
   - People don't necessarily use an extra 30s to work more.
     - They might sleep in longer.
-    - They might move farther for their job.
+    - They might move farther from their job.

 ### Irrational municipal accounting

 - Cities have balance sheets listing assets and liabilities.
 - According to generally accepted accounting principles, infrastructure is considered an asset.
   - This makes no sense because a city can't sell a road and it doesn't directly earn revenue from it.
-- Even though the city earns reverse from properties in its city, the tax base does not count as an asset.
+- Even though the city earns revenue from properties in its city, the tax base does not count as an asset.
 - Cities add infrastructure because it makes their balance sheets look stronger.
   - In reality, infrastructure drains money.

-### Post WWII

-- US experienced unprecedented prosperity after WWII.
+### Postwar period corrupted city management

+- Postwar WWII wealth screwed up city management.
+- The US had an abundance of wealth, so we stopped designing cities with financial constraints in mind.
 - It was a period of rapid suburban expansion.
 - Prosperity changed urban planning.
   - Cities could expand without caring about costs because so much money was flowing into the economy.

+### Automobiles' impact on cities

+- Cars influenced urban design in the 50s with the idea that connecting two places with roads and highways would increase the value of both.
+  - A more connected city is more valuable.
+- Instead, it drove down land prices because suburbanization meant people could live much farther from city centers.
+  - Tons of new land opened up for housing.
+- Cars upended the traditional pattern for growing and sustaining cities.
+  - As land values in city centers dropped, there was insufficient tax revenue to pay for maintenance.

 ### Funding growth through debt

 - After the economy slowed down in the 60s, cities took on debt as a way to fund growth.
   - This only works if the economy grows in the future, as infrastructure investments rarely earn a positive return.
-  - Cities get stuck in a cycle of relying on debt to pay for infrastruct. then needing even more debt to keep going.
+  - Cities get stuck in a cycle of relying on debt to pay for infrastructure, then needing even more debt to survive.
 - Case study: Lafayette, LA
-  - Between 1949 and 2015, infrastructure. growth far outstripped income.
+  - Between 1949 and 2015, infrastructure growth far outstripped income.
   - 1,000% increase in pipes per capita.
   - 2,140% increase in fire hydrants per capita.
-  - 160% increase in average inflation-adjusted income.
+  - Only 160% increase in average inflation-adjusted income.

 ### Old and blighted vs. new and shiny